 - Search http://groups.yahoo.com for Disney sub, 200,000 leagues, etc and you will find several different groups interested in different aspects of the sub, movie, and Disney parks with Nautilus themes.

 Since building this model, I was contacted by the producers of “Hero Ships” for a segment on the USS Nautilus.
 They used my model when talking about Jules Verne’s novel and his Nautilus.
 I haven’t seen it yet on TV but I have seen the recording.
-If you go to the History Channel store you can see the segment about 5 minutes into the part 1 video.

 This site is in no way shape, or form, virtual or real, sponsored, endorsed by, or affiliated with the Walt Disney Company, Euro Disney S.C.A., or Walt Disney Imagineering (formerly WED Enterprises) No infringement of any of their copyright is intended.